junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Beyond the Black: In the Shadows "It's so hard to kill the demons, When they live inside your heart"

 "We might actually need both of them.
 The infection comes from Amara, we would have needed Chuck to cure this.
 Now that we can only get archangels, one doesn't seem quite enough."

-Dean: Remind me again why we're chasing Devil's tail?

-Sam: It's either him or Michael--

-Dean: --who is in a place we know exactly where, saving all this trouble to run around the town and getting us nothing but vamp blood everywhere.

-Sam looks at Cas for help.

-Cas: Because Michael is going to be pissed for staying in the Cage for the past six years.

-Dean: Oh and Lucifer is not?
-For being there since the Dawn of everything?

-Sam: At least we have dealt with him before, we know what he is -- or was.

-Cas: And he might be feeble, after the fight.
-Hopefully it would make him more... persuasible.

-Dean (laugh): Is that even possible?
-The Devil?
-Persuasible?

-Sam (shrug): Best hope so.

-Dean (to Cas): Oh and, don't ever EVER think about saying "Yes" again, you hear me?
-Under no circumstance.
-Even if the world's ending next minute.

-Cas: Dean--

-Dean: Don't.
-Just-- just don't.
-I can't go through that again, or you might as well kill me.

-Cas (confused): Why would killing you make anything better?

-Dean (chuckle): Just, promise me, don't do that again.
-Whatever reason he tricks you, and boy he knows how to trick.

-Cas (faintly nods)

-Dean: Not even if I'm dying or whatever and he says that's the only thing to bring me wide.

-Cas (widen his eyes): Dean!
-You can't ask that--

-Dean: Cas.
-Promise?

-Cas: You're just being unreasonable. (leaves the room)

-Dean (eyes Sam): What?
-You too!
-Don't even think about that.

-Sam (stops grinning): Fine.

 <br>